The GnuCash Preferences window allows you to customize your

 The GnuCash Preferences window will open.

-this dialog are set per user and not stored with the file.
-This is
+The settings in this dialog are set per user and not stored with the file.

 Pausing the cursor for a couple of seconds over options in these windows will display a tooltip with in-depth information on the choice.